Video of Tyre Nichols beating leaves unanswered questions

 “We don’t know what happened,” she said, adding, “All we know is the amount of force that was applied in this situation was over the top.”

-On the video, officers can be be seen holding Nichols down and repeatedly striking him with their fists, boots and batons as the Black motorist screamed for his mother.

-The video is filled with violent moments showing the officers chasing Nichols and leaving him on the pavement propped against a squad car as they fist-bump and celebrate their actions.

-After the first officer roughly pulls Nichols out of a car, Nichols can be heard saying, “I didn’t do anything,” as a group of officers begins to wrestle him to the ground.
+After the first officer roughly pulls Nichols out of the car, Nichols can be heard saying, “I didn’t do anything,” as a group of officers begins to wrestle him to the ground.

 One officer is heard yelling, “Tase him!
 Tase him!”